Essex County Criminal Defense Attorney

 Did you know that all crimes carry the potential for jail time in New Jersey?
 Did you know that a DUI/DWI conviction is not eligible for expungement?
 Did you know that even being accused of domestic violence is enough to trigger consequences in all aspects of your life?

-Experienced Essex County Criminal Defense Attorney for Criminal, DUI/DWI, Juvenile and Expungement Cases
+Experienced and Highly-Rated Lawyer for Criminal, DUI/DWI, Juvenile and Expungement Cases

 Scott Gorman is a criminal defense and DUI/DWI defense lawyer who knows what it means to be arrested in Essex County.
 He is an unrelenting advocate for his clients; and, if you have been arrested, he can help you avoid unnecessary consequences.
 When facing charges, the most important thing you can do is to speak with an attorney as soon as possible, and we are available 24/7 to take your call.